CarlosR759/CarlosR759/README.md

 <center> <h1> Hi There :wave: </h1> </center>

 ##### My name is Carlos and this is my github repo.
 Here you can find anything related to programming and IT.
 I have a background knowledge in devops and k8s, but now I'm also focusing in programming more, which I also Like to do.

 ## I'm Currently Working on:

-- My hugo blog website.
+- Fine Tuning LLMs and CNNs.

+- Making my Eww widgets for Linux.

-- My perosnal Arch Linux Install script.
+- Updating my perosnal Arch Linux Install script.

+- My hugo blog website and personal web page.

 - LookingGlass script for Linux/Windows dual stack workspace.